-Use the VE.Direct TX cable and enable it to act as a virtual load output via the VictronConnect App RX port function.
-Refer to the RX port settings [26] chapter.
+- Use the programmable relay and enable it to act as a virtual load output via the VictronConnect App Relay function.
+Refer to the ??? chapter. - Use the VE.Direct TX cable and enable it to act as a virtual load output via the VictronConnect App RX port function.
+Refer to the RX port settings [27] chapter.

 The virtual load output can be set up within the VictronConnect app and controlled using battery voltages or the BatteryLife algorithm.
-For details on the configuration process, please consult the Load output settings [21] chapter.
+For details on the configuration process, please consult the Load output settings [22] chapter.